Scuba Diving Training

 Price: Courses price list

-Location: This course is available at our PADI 5 Star Dive Centre in Phuket; as well as Phi Phi Islands and Krabi in Thailand;
+Location: This course is available at our 5 Star Dive Centre in Phuket; as well as Phi Phi Islands and Krabi in Thailand;

 Mabul and Kota Kinabalu in Malaysia;